Community-led housing: Commoners and commoning in neoliberal times

 - University Research Scholarship

-- Arbell, Y. Middlmiss, L. Chatterton, P. (forthcoming).
+- Arbell, Y. Middlmiss, L. Chatterton, P. (2019).
 ‘Contested Subjectivities in a UK Housing Cooperative: Old Hippies and Thatcher’s Children negotiating the commons’.
 Geoforum.

 - Arbell, Y. (2016).
 Procedural Liberalism in the service of Ethnocracy and as a space for resistance: the case of Dahmash.
 Geography Research Forum (GRF): Special issue: The spatial dimensions of informality: power and law.
 36, 2016.